josezamoranogit/KQL-Defender-Queries/README.md

 //This alert is great for pulling AADsign ins, non-interactive and interactive as well as cloudapp events (teams, office)
 //This will show you a logon followed by action performed on cloud app, like opening an email.
 Great for investigating sign in alerts.
 <br></br>
-let userName = "Enter username here" AADSignInEventsBeta
+let userName = "Enter username here" \n AADSignInEventsBeta \n
-| where AccountDisplayNamej contains userName
+| where AccountDisplayNamej contains userName \n
-|union
+|union \n
 CloudAppEvents
 | where AccountDisplayName contains userName
 | sort by Timestamp desc